-In a normal population of 99 Swiss blood donors, 98 sera from a Swiss infectiology unit and 90 sera from aspergillosis suspected patients, but where this disease has been certainly ruled out, the expected Index value is 0.16.
-In an affected population of 63 sera of patients suffering from various aspergillosis, the expected Index value is 2.16.
+In a normal population of 99 Swiss blood donors and 100 sera from a Swiss infectiology unit, the expected Index value is 0.33.
+Data on the expected Index value in an affected population was not available.

 Incidents:

 Any serious incident occurring in connection with the device shall be notified to the manufacturer and to the competent authority of the Member State in which the user and/or the patient is established.